cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

   )
 ```

-The `dqn_agent` function can then be updated to collect received observations and reward and sent actions.
+The `dqn_agent` function can then be updated to collect received observations, rewards and sent actions.
 By default every action gets a _zero_ reward.
-When a reward for a specific tick is received its value gets updated.
+When a reward for a specific tick is received, its value gets updated.

 ```python
 async def dqn_agent(actor_session):